ggioko/dreams-backend/README.md

   9. Other Expectations
   10. Plagiarism

+## 0. Change Log

+* 12/03: Extended Iteration due date by 1 day, fixed up marking criteria to add to 100%

 ## 1. Aims:

 * To provide students with hands on experience testing, developing, and maintaining a backend server in python.